jnsebgosselin/gwhat/docs/create_project.rst

 The file with the :file:`gwt` extension is a binary file where are saved the metadata related to the project (e.g. project title, author, creation date, etc.).
 It is also where are saved all the input and output data related to the plotting and interpretation of hydrographs, including the estimation of recharge.
+The format and structure of these files are described in more details in :numref:`sec_gwt_structure_overview`.

-The file with the :file:`lst` extension corresponds to a list of weather stations from the Canadian Daily Climate Database (CDCD) that were created with the tools presented in :numref:`chap_dwnld_weather` .
+The file with the :file:`lst` extension is a csv file containing a list of weather stations from the Canadian Daily Climate Database (CDCD).
+These files can be created with the tools presented in :numref:`chap_dwnld_weather` .

-The file :file:`waterlvl_manual_measurements.xls` contains the manual water-level measurements from field visits.
+The file :file:`waterlvl_manual_measurements.xls` contains the manual water-level measurements from field visits that are used when plotting the hydrophraph as explained in :numref:`chap_plot_hydrographs`.

 .. _def_meteo_folder:
 .. _def_meteo_raw_folder: